pnp/cli-microsoft365/docs/docs/cmd/pp/solution/solution-publish.md

 # pp solution publish

-Publishes the components of a specified solution in the specified Power Platform environment
+Publishes the components of a solution in a given Power Platform environment

 ## Usage